Battle of Mansfield: Aftermath

 The Union forces had suffered 113 killed, 581 wounded, and 1,541 captured as well as the loss of 20 cannons, 156 wagons, and a thousand horses and mules, killed or captured.
 More than half of the Union casualties were from four regiments – 77th Illinois, 130th Illinois, 19th Regiment Kentucky Volunteer Infantry and 48th Ohio.
 Most of the Union casualties occurred in the XIII Corps, while the XIX Corps lost few men.

 Kirby Smith reported that Confederate loss was "about 1,000 killed and wounded" at Mansfield, but precise details of Confederate losses were not recorded.
-Some of the wounded, perhaps thirty, were taken to Minden for treatment.
-Those who died of wounds there were interred without markers in the historic Minden Cemetery.
-They were finally recognized with markers erected on March 25, 2008.
 The local town of Keachi converted its women's college into a hospital and morgue on its second floor.
 One hundred soldiers' remains are marked nearby in Keachi's Confederate Cemetery, maintained by the local Sons of Confederate Veterans and Daughters of the Confederacy.

 After the Union troops retreated, they fought Confederates again on April 9 at the Battle of Pleasant Hill.